-Chemical Insights Research Institute with a university research partner is conducting a field study on indoor air quality in school classrooms while 3D printers are in use.
-3D printers have been shown to be sources of ultrafine particles (UFPs) and volatile organic compounds (VOCs) while operating, and concern exists over their impact on the health of students, staff, and faculty.
-A more in-depth look at our research initiative is available in Technical Brief 100: A Strategic Research Initiative for Extended Research on 3D Printing School Studies.
+Chemical Insights Research Institute with a university research partner is conducting a field study on air quality in school classrooms while operating a 3D printer.
+3D printers have been shown to be sources of ultrafine particles and volatile organic compounds while operating, and concern exists over their impact on the health of students, staff, and faculty.
+A more in-depth look at our research initiative is available here.